arcanecode/DataFabricator/Documentation/New-FabricatedCompanyRecord.md

 As such, we'll have to create some fake companies to work with.

 This cmdlet will create a new object (or objects) that have properties that a real company would have.
-Company name, address, contact and more (see the Outputs section for full details.)
+Company name, address, contact and more (see the Outputs section for full details).
 This makes it easy to generate one or more companies for you to do business with.

 ## EXAMPLES